Friday, August 24, 2012

 Yes, that was just about the most obvious headline in history.
 There simply weren't any other quotes from "Apollo 13" that worked well, and when I woke up this morning, I swore I'd work a quote from a mid-90s Tom Hanks movie into a headline.
 I thought it might be something from "That Thing You Do," but that's not how things shook out.

 The Houston Astros are bad this year, really bad.
-Entering today, they're at 39-86, easily the worst record in baseball, which works out to a 51-111 record over 162 games.
-The last team to do that poorly for an entire season was the 2004 Diamondbacks.
-The thing is, they've just gotten worse as the year has gone, especially after trading away what little they had to offer other teams at the deadline.
+Entering today, they're 39-86, which is easily the worst record in baseball, and puts them on pace for a 51-111 season.
+The last team to do that poorly was the 2004 Diamondbacks.
+Houston has just gotten worse as the year has gone, especially after trading away what little they had to offer other teams at the deadline.
 Over their last 50 games, the Astros' record stands at 7-43.

 Every team goes through good patches and bad patches during a season, but 50 games can hardly be called a "patch," and 7-43 goes far beyond what might be considered "bad."
 I found myself wondering if Houston had ever had a stretch of baseball quite that awful.
 Before this season, the Astros worst ever 50-game stretch came in at 11-39, so they've cleared that by a pretty good distance.

-Once I knew this was well beyond any such stretch of baseball Houston had ever had, I started to look at how this run might stack up against the worst runs in modern baseball history (since 1901, which is when the American League began.
-The first World Series was played in 1903).
-It turns out, this current mess of baseball being played by the Houston Astros is tied as the third worst in modern history.
+Once I knew this was well beyond any such stretch of baseball Houston had ever had, I started to look at how this run might stack up against the worst runs in modern baseball history (which dates to 1901, when the American League was formed).
+It turns out, this current mess of baseball being played by the Houston Astros is tied as the third-worst in modern history.

-I repeat, THIS IS THE THIRD WORST 50-GAME STRETCH IN MODERN HISTORY.
+THIS IS THE THIRD-WORST 50-GAME STRETCH IN MODERN HISTORY.

 The only teams to ever lose so many games over that portion of the schedule: